jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (b) whether the payment is periodical or otherwise:
   (c) whether the payment is an instalment of the purchase price of real property:
   (d) whether the payment is an instalment of the purchase price of personal property.

+### CC 9B Resale royalties
+When this section applies
+(1) This section applies when—
+  (a) a person receives a resale royalty in respect of the resale of an original visual artwork under section 18 of the Resale Right for Visual Artists Act 2023; and
+  (b) the resale royalty is income of the person under section CB 1 (Amounts derived from business).
+Income
+(2) The amount of the resale royalty retained by the collection agency under section 20 of the Resale Right for Visual Artists Act 2023 is treated as income of the person.

+### CC 9C Amount of resale royalty retained by collection agency
+When this section applies
+(1) This section applies when the collection agency receives an amount of a resale royalty under section 17 of the Resale Right for Visual Artists Act 2023.
+Income
+(2) The amount is not income of the collection agency except to the extent of the amount that the collection agency is entitled to retain under section 20 of that Act.

 ### CC 10 Films
 When this section applies